nmitic/google-doc-style-list-in-next-js/README.md

 - Remove selection
 - Selection tracking

+In case no time to waste (very valid) - core features are all implemented > [here](src/components/IntentsTable/IntentsTable.tsx) the rest can be ignored ofc.

 Please note, I have not tested how this works in window env, only mac, but I am confident it should work.

 ## Why Next JS?